SWIFT Codes for US Banks

 How to Use SWIFT Codes

-SWIFT vs Routing Number
+SWIFT Code vs Routing Number